Last update: October 2019; Applicable to Office 2019 / 365 / 2019; Windows and macOS.

-I am creating a bulleted list in Word.
-By default, all bullets are colored black. is there are way to switch the bullets to a different color, say red?
+I would like to go ahead and create a bulleted list in Word.
+By default, all bullets (or numbers if that’s a numbered lists) are colored black.
+Question is whether there is a way to switch the bullets to a different color, say red?

 Sure Diane.
 Please read on this tutorial which is applicable for all Office 2016 applications.

 - Open your Word document, go to Home and click on the drop down box of bulletin in the paragraph menu.